amurshak/podbeanMCP/README.md

 ## 📃 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to share and adapt this code for non-commercial purposes, as long as you provide attribution and indicate any changes.
+For commercial use, please contact amurshak@gmail.com.

 ## 👏 Acknowledgments